HananeBendisari/ArtVault/README-tests.md

   The test suite includes override injection to simulate oracle behavior cleanly.
   Includes both price-based (MockOracle) and time-based (ArtVaultOracleMock) oracles.

+- **ForteRules Validation**
+  `validateRelease(...)` is mocked and tested for both blocked and allowed paths.
+  Ensures the logic correctly defers release to the rules engine.

+- **Fallback Delay Logic**
+  Tests simulate `vm.warp()` to validate time-gated releases when no validator responds.

 ---

 ## Stress Tests